Kamil Kosowski

-Kamil Kosowski ([ˈkamil kɔˈsɔfski]; born 30 August 1977) is a Polish former professional footballer who played as a midfielder.
+Kamil Piotr Kosowski ([ˈkamil kɔˈsɔfski]; born 30 August 1977) is a Polish football pundit, co-commentator and former player who played as a midfielder.

 Club career

 Born in Ostrowiec Świętokrzyski, Kosowski started out playing for his home town club KSZO Ostrowiec Świętokrzyski.

 Wisła Kraków and loans

 Kosowski became renowned in Poland after his performances for Wisła Kraków in the 2002–03 UEFA Cup matches.

 He moved to 1.
-FC Kaiserslautern in Germany in 2003 and then on to Southampton FC where he played the 2005–06 season on a year-long loan and was recalled to the Polish national team.
+FC Kaiserslautern in Germany in 2003 and then on to Southampton FC where he played the 2005–06 season on a year-long loan and was recalled to the Poland national team.
 He scored once in the league for Southampton, in a 1–1 draw with Hull City.

 After being on loan at A.C.
 Chievo Verona, Kosowski returned to Wisła Kraków and played very well for the first half of the season as the player with most assists in the first half of the league campaign after setting up nine goals in 13 games.
 However, on 14 January 2008, Wisła Kraków and Kosowski mutually voided the remainder of his contract as a result of not coming to a compromise on a new deal.